Alan Mwamba

 Alan Isaac Mwamba is an English professional footballer who plays as a midfielder for club Charlton Athletic.

 Career

 Coming through the youth system of Charlton Athletic, having joined the club at U12 level, Mwamba was confirmed as a scholar ahead of the 2023/24 season.

 On 5 July 2024, Mwamba signed his first professional deal with the club.

-Mwamba made his professional debut for the club as a 18–year–old, coming off the bench in the 88th minute of a 2–1 EFL Trophy victory away at Cambridge United on 17 September 2024.
+Mwamba made his professional debut for the club as an 18–year–old, coming off the bench in the 88th minute of a 2–1 EFL Trophy victory away at Cambridge United on 17 September 2024.

 On 3 November 2025, Mwamba signed a new long-term contract with the club.